 12.7 Nothing in this clause shall restrict or limit either party’s general obligation at law to mitigate a loss it may suffer or incur as a result of an event that may give rise to a claim under this clause 11.

 13 Force Majeure

-Neither party shall be responsible to the other in circumstances where some or all of the obligations (except for the obligation for the payment of Charges) under these Terms cannot be performed due to circumstances outside the reasonable control of the defaulting party including, without limitation, an Act of God, change in legislation, fire, explosion, flood, accident, strike, lockout or other industrial dispute, war, terrorist act, riot, civil commotion, failure of public power supplies, third party hacking, viruses, trojans, worms, logic bombs or other material attacking the Site, a denial-of-service attack, a distributed or malicious denial-of-service attack, failure of communication facilities, unavailability of the internet.
+Neither party shall be responsible to the other in circumstances where some or all of the obligations (except for the obligation for the payment of Charges) under these Terms cannot be performed due to circumstances outside the reasonable control of the defaulting party including, without limitation, an Act of God, change in legislation, fire, explosion, flood, accident, strike, lockout or other industrial dispute, war, terrorist act, riot, civil commotion, failure of public power supplies, third party hacking, viruses, trojans, worms, logic bombs or other material attacking the Services, a denial-of-service attack, a distributed or malicious denial-of-service attack, failure of communication facilities, unavailability of the internet.
 However, if such circumstances persist for more than 14 (fourteen) days, the non-defaulting party may terminate these Terms and all Charges due to Odicci up to the date of termination shall become immediately due and payable.

 14 Term, Suspension and Termination

 14.1 Odicci shall provide the Services set out in the Service Agreement and as purchased by the Client through the Software to the Client for the Initial Term.
 For the avoidance of doubt, any purchases made through the Software shall run coterminous with those set out in a Service Agreement.
 Upon expiry of the Initial Term, these Terms shall automatically renew for successive Renewal Periods, unless a party terminates:

 (a) by giving at least 30 (thirty) days’ notice prior to the expiry of the Initial Term or any Renewal Period (or as otherwise may be directed by Odicci); or